wyfo/apischema/docs/pydantic_difference.md

 *pydantic* uses Cython to improve its performance (with some side effects in its code); *Apischema* doesn't need it and is still 1.5x faster — more than 2x when *pydantic* is not compiled with Cython.

+Better performance, and but also with more functionalities: [dynamic aliasing](json_schema.md#dynamic-aliasing-and-default-aliaser), [conversions](conversions.md), [merged fields](data_model.md#composition-over-inheritance---composed-dataclasses-merging), etc.

 ### *Apischema* can generate *GraphQL* schema from your resolvers

+Not a simple printable schema but a complete `graphql.GraphQLSchema` that you can use to execute your queries/mutations/subscriptions through your resolvers/subscribers, powered by *Apischema* (de)serialization and conversions.

-And the same types can be used in JSON oriented API and GraphQL API.
+And the same types (and even the resolvers) can be used both in JSON oriented API and GraphQL API.

 ### *Apischema* uses standard dataclasses and types

-*pydantic* uses its own `BaseModel` class, or it's own pseudo-`dataclass`, so you are forced to tie all your code the library, and you cannot reuse code written in a more standard way.
+*pydantic* uses its own `BaseModel` class, or it's own pseudo-`dataclass`, so you are forced to tie all your code the library, and you cannot easily reuse code written in a more standard way or in external libraries.

 By the way, Pydantic use expressions in typing annotations (`conint`, etc.), while it's not recommended and treated as an error by tools like *Mypy*